Updated: May 23

 The trucking industry is hugged by many outside factors.
 Be it weather, world economics or politics, the trucking world is always affected by something every single day.
 Recently, a surge of different laws & regulations made their way into the trucking industry.
 Some are bringing positive changes while others are met by protests and lawsuits.
 Let’s discover recent laws and regulations that are currently affecting the trucking industry at different locations.
+Table of contents:

 AD Campaigns Proposed To Lure New Workers